 In some instances, in addition to obtaining Workers’ Compensation, burn victims may be entitled to pursue a third party liability claim if a third party caused or contributed to their injury.

 The experienced Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP, know how to deal with insurance companies to maximize a person’s Workers’ Compensation benefits.
-Call us today at 267-589-0090 or 215-512-1500 or contact us online to schedule a free consultation.
+Call us today at 215-512-1500 or contact us online to schedule a free consultation.